EpistasisLab/Aliro/README.md

 - Note: If `docker-compose up` was previously run but `docker-compose down` was not, when running `docker-compose up` again without flag `--force-recreate` the webserver will start but no experiments will be able to be run.
 Try stopping the containers, then run `docker-compose down` followed by `docker-compose up`, or use the `--force-recreate` flag when running `docker-compose up`.
 See issue [#52](https://github.com/EpistasisLab/pennai/issues/52).

 ### Adding Datasets ###
 Labeled datasets for analyzing should be added to the `data/datasets/user` directory.
-Data can be placed in subfolders in the directories.
+Data can be placed in subfolders in this directory.
 PennAI must be restarted if new datasets are added while it is running.
 Datasets have the following restrictions:

 * Datasets must have the extension .csv or .tsv
 * Datasets can contain only numeric values and cannot have any null values